improving-minnesota/react-workshop/labs/lab-04-flux.md

 }
 ```

-> That is really all of the boilerplate needed to implement the Flux pattern.
+> That is really all the boilerplate needed to implement the Flux pattern.
 The rest of this lab will concentrate on extending the base store and pairing functionality with action types.

 &nbsp;
 ### Create the Employee Actions

-- Next we need to define the actions that can happen around an employee.
+- Next, we need to define the actions that can happen around an employee.
 - For now, the actions are basic CRUD actions.
 - Open **client/src/actions/employee.actions.js**